Cantera/cantera/doc/doxygen/yaml/thermo.md

 [TOC]

-Thermodyanmic models are specified using the `thermo` field of @ref sec-yaml-phases.
+Thermodynamic models are specified using the `thermo` field of @ref sec-yaml-phases.

 ## binary-solution-tabulated {#sec-yaml-binary-solution-tabulated}